Executive Summary

 Weight: Slight Underweight

-In Europe, we had expected to see green shoots by now, but instead, signs of economic weakness continue, and earnings estimates are being revised down.
-While China’s recent stimulus announcement may provide some relief, we are maintaining our slight underweight
+In Europe, we had expected to see green shoots by now, but instead, economic weakness continues, and earnings estimates are being revised downward.
+While China’s recent stimulus measures may offer some relief, we are maintaining our slight underweight.

 International Emerging